 This is another important tool for managing nerves.
 Find out as much about your audience and your venue as you can before you get there.
 Ask the teacher:

 To make sure your presentation goes smoothly, decide in advance what you're going to say and how you're going to say it.
-Identify a few key messages (see the WHAT TO SAY section for each age level for ideas) and make a written list of talking points on a sheet of paper or note cards.
-Or use one of the PowerPoint presentations we've provided in the Presentation Resource Materials.
+Identify a few key messages (see the What to Say section for each grade/age level for ideas) and make a written list of talking points on a sheet of paper or note cards.
+Or use one of the PowerPoint presentations we've provided in the Resource Materials.

 Many speakers make the mistake of trying to fit too much material in the time allotted.
 One rule of thumb is 100-125 words per minute, but be sure to make allowances for questions and interactive exercises.
 To be sure your presentation is the right length, read it aloud at least once to make sure it goes smoothly and fits in the time available.

 When you come into the classroom, remember that you're giving the students a break from their routine, and they're likely to be excited about it.
 You should have their full attention; take advantage of it.
 The classroom teacher will usually give you free rein and only step in if you need help.

 If your audience is responding well to a particular topic, give it more time if you can.
 Skip over material that's obviously falling flat.
 Allow time for spontaneous questions and answers, but move on if you think the conversation is veering dangerously off topic.
 Be polite but decisive: Good.
 Let's save the rest of the questions for later, because right now I'm going to talk to you about ...

 Get familiar enough with your material to know what you'll cut if you have less time than you anticipated.
 Reshuffle your index cards or box off areas of text on paper.
 Bring overhead transparencies of your PowerPoint presentation in case something goes wrong with your laptop or the school’s projector.